djvill/APLS/doc/how-to-use/view-transcript.md

 {% include screengrab.html src="transcript/permalink-utterance.png" %}

-Permalinks can be useful for sharing with collaborators, bookmarking noteworthy moments in an interview, or [sending corrections to corpus maintainers]({{ '/doc/citing-contributing#contributing-back' | relative_url }}).
+Permalinks can be useful for sharing data with colleagues, bookmarking noteworthy moments in an interview, or [sending corrections to corpus maintainers]({{ '/doc/citing-contributing#contributing-back' | relative_url }}).
+For example, you can send someone the following permalink if you want to share an example of _dude_ being used as a pronoun: <https://apls.pitt.edu/labbcat/transcript?transcript=HD23PittsburgheseAAVE.eaf#ew_0_1354213>.

+{% include screengrab.html src="transcript/permalink-dude.png" %}

-You can also figure out [where an <span class="layer">utterance</span> begins and ends](#turns-and-utterances) by creating an utterance permalink, since this highlights the entire <span class="layer">utterance</span>:
+You can also figure out [where an utterance begins and ends](#turns-and-utterances) by creating an utterance permalink, since this highlights the entire <span class="layer">utterance</span>:

 {% include screengrab.html src="transcript/permalink-utterance-long.png" %}